sivakumar-j/ci-cd-projects/README.md

    * [Phase 2-With-Docker](https://github.com/sivakumar-j-secondary-ac/15.1.2.0-ci-cd-train-schedule-phase-2)

      * **Objective**
-         * Create a build from nodejs code,dockerize it and then pull run it, in  production server
+         * Create a build from nodejs code,dockerize it and then pull run it, in  production server( need auth)

      * **Tools used** - Docker,Gradle,Jenkins

    * [Phase 3-With-kubernetes](https://github.com/sivakumar-j-secondary-ac/15.1.3.0-ci-cd-train-schedule-phase-3)

      * **Objective**
-         * Create a build from nodejs code,dockerize it,create a kubernetes deployment for it and deploy in production
+         * Create a build from nodejs code,dockerize it,create a kubernetes deployment for it and deploy in production( need auth)

      * **Tools used** - Docker&Dockerhub,Gradle,Jenkins,Kubernetes